mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/03-short_intro_galaxy.md

     !!! comment "Renaming not an option?"
         If renaming does not work, it is possible you aren't logged in, so try logging in to Galaxy first.
 Anonymous users are only permitted to have one history, and they cannot rename it.

-## Upload a file
+## Upload the data

+### Upload the files locally
+With your reads, you will want to upload them locally (from your computer).

-!!! example "Upload a file from URL"
+!!! example "Upload a file"
     1. At the top of the **Activity Bar**, click the  **Upload** activity

         ![upload data button shown in the galaxy interface]( ../../fig/bact/03-intro-galaxy/upload-data.png)